MarkovYu/Python_For_Psychologists_24/lecture/overview.md

 If you have:

-**- questions about course content**
+**- Questions about course content**

-these are awesome!
+These are awesome!
 We want everyone to see them and have their questions answered too, so either use the `discord` channel or `e-mail`.

-**- a technical assignment question**
+**- A technical assignment question**

-come to office hours (after making an appointment) (or post to `discord`).
+Come to office hours (after making an appointment) (or post to `discord`).
 Answering technical questions is often best accomplished ‘in person’ where we can discuss the question and talk through ideas.
 However, if that is not possible, post your question to `discord`.
 Be as specific as you can in the question you ask (and include error messages when appropriate!).
 And, for those answering, help your classmates as much as you can without just giving the answer.
 Help guide them, point them in a direction, provide pseudo code, but do not provide code that answers assignment questions.

-**- been stuck on something for a while (>30min) and aren’t even really sure where to start**
+**- Been stuck on something for a while (>30min) and aren’t even really sure where to start**

 Programming can be frustrating and it may not always be obvious what is going wrong or why something isn’t working. **That’s OK - we’ve all been there!** IF you are stuck, you can and should reach out for help, even if you aren’t exactly sure what your specific question is.
 To determine when to reach out, consider the 2-hour rule.
 This rule states that if you are stuck, work on that problem for an hour.
 Then, take a 30 minute break and do something else.
 When you come back after your break, try for another 30 minutes or so to solve your problem.
 If you are still completely stuck, stop and contact us (office hours, post on `discord`).
 If you don’t have a specific question, include the information you have (what you’re stuck on, the code you’ve been trying that hasn’t been happening, and/or the error messages you’ve been getting).

-**- questions about course logistics**
+**- Questions about course logistics**

-first, check the [overview](https://markovyu.github.io/Python_For_Psychologists_24/overview.html) & [syllabus](https://markovyu.github.io/Python_For_Psychologists_24/outline.html).
+First, check the [overview](https://markovyu.github.io/Python_For_Psychologists_24/overview.html) & [syllabus](https://markovyu.github.io/Python_For_Psychologists_24/outline.html).
 If you can’t find the answer there, first ask a classmate.
 If still unsure, post on `discord`.

-**- something super cool to share related to class or want to talk about a topic in further depth**
+**- Something super cool to share related to class or want to talk about a topic in further depth**

-feel free to post on `discord`, contact the instructors or come to office hours.
+Feel free to post on `discord`, contact the instructors or come to office hours.

 ### Acknowledgements